kerberos-io/documentation/2_requirements.md

 ## Which hardware do I need?

-Kerberos.io runs on every machine but its main goal is to run on a **Raspberry Pi**.
+Kerberos.io runs on every machine but its main goal is to run on a Raspberry Pi or any other board.
 We provide multiple ways (KIOS, Raspbian, Armbian, Docker, etc) to install Kerberos.io on the device your prefer.
-If you want to run Kerberos.io on a Raspberry Pi or any other board you'll first need to buy some hardware.
+If you want to run Kerberos.io on a Raspberry Pi or any other board you'll first need to **buy some hardware**.

 ### Raspberry Pi